The difference between inside sales and outside sales explained

 In contrast, outside sales is ideal for products that require detailed demonstrations, training, or intensive implementation.

-A hybrid model that combines the best of both worlds is increasingly common, with reps working both remotely and attending in-person meetings or events.
+A hybrid model that combines the best of both inside sales and outside sales is increasingly common, with reps working both remotely and attending in-person meetings or events.
 This allows businesses to maximize their reach and adapt to evolving customer preferences whilst strengthening network connections and professional relationships.

 Technology to support your inside and outside sales